Treode/store/client/DESIGN.md

 Then, by the invariant established previously that each entry is guaranteed to be the value in the DB between [V\_t, R\_t], it follows that there was a point in time when the DB contained all the values in the snapshot simultaneously.

 The Transaction uses min\_Rt and max\_Vt to maintain this invariant and avoid wasting network time sending commits to the DB server guaranteed to be rejected.
-If any Transaction read causes (max\_Vt > min\_Rt), the read method throws a StaleException(Vt), including the value time that caused the violation.
+If any Transaction read causes (max\_Vt > min\_Rt), the read method throws a StaleException(Rt, Vt), including the value time that caused the violation and the read time Rt of that entry.

 Note that only bad value times can cause Stale Exceptions.
 We prevent bad read times by setting max-age=0, thereby requiring we get the current value.